Writing a pwsafe Transport Plugin

 static int my_lock(const char *url, char *token_out, size_t len) {

-return ENOTSUP; // no locking support
+return ENOTSUP; // no locking — transport layer proceeds without lock

 }